qamania/TPI-Next/README.md

 ⚠️ This tool is inspired by [TMAP TPI NEXT Tool](https://www.tmap.net/building-blocks/test-process-improvement-tpi), all credits to them.

 ## Description
 We in QAMania understand importance of well established testing processes, and we appreciate the work of TMAP team.
 This tool is a web version of TPI NEXT tool, which allows you to assess your testing process maturity and get recommendations for improvement.
 The original TPI Next tool works is an Excel file, which is not very convenient for many users.
 We decided to create a web version of the tool, which is more user-friendly and accessible.

+Also we added one more category - AI, which is not present in the original tool, but is very important in modern testing processes.

 ## How to use
 1. Open the tool in your web browser: https://qamania.github.io/TPI-Next/en/index.html